Arty2/ubu24h/README.txt

 ### … in *ubuscrape.py*

+- Warn and request confirmation if scrape file exist in `/output/`.
+- Don’t fail on errors and log them.
+- Display progress of scrape in a better way.
-- Hash the scraped entries or check against the video file, to ensure films appear once.
+- Hash (or check for filename) the scraped entries or check against the video file, to ensure films appear once (there are duplicate 3-4 cases).
 - Strip HTML comments to include hidden Creators as well.
+- Attempt to fix broken UTF8 (most likely via [ftfy](https://github.com/LuminosoInsight/python-ftfy))

 ### … in *ubucurate.py*

+- Warn and request confirmation if curation files exist in `/output/`.

 ### … in *uburip.py*

 - Display progress of download, current index and running time.
 - Warn and request confirmation if files exist in `/videos/`.
 - Continue from the last file existing, or prompt for index.
+- Verify & report, which videos did not download?
+Ignore files that have .temp .part or .ytdl in their extention

 ## Known Issues

 - The following pages cause *ubuscrape.py* to halt:
 	+ ...
-- Several videos cannot be probed for duration (or it times out), therefore are returned with 0 duration and ignored by *ubucurate.py*.
+- Several videos cannot be probed for duration (or the method times out), therefore are returned with 0 duration and ignored by *ubucurate.py*.
-- Some Creator (see Artist) and Film names cannot be scraped, because if inconsistent HTML.
+- Some Creator (see Artist) and Film names cannot be scraped, because of inconsistent HTML.
+Should be difficult to fix.
-- Some films may be scraped twice because they are references from multiple points.
+- Some films (3-4 cases) may be scraped twice because they are references from multiple points.
 - Partial HTML code in some scraped entries.